terrapower/armi/doc/tutorials/making_your_first_app.rst

     If you're using Windows, the slashes will be the other way, you use ``set`` instead of ``export``, and you use ``;`` to separate entries (or just use the GUI).

+.. admonition:: Submodule tip

+    In development, we have found it convenient to use git submodules to contain the armi framework and pointers to other plugins you may need.
+If you do this, you can set the ``sys.path`` directly in the ``__main__`` file and not have to worry about ``PYTHONPATH`` nearly as much.

 Make a run directory with some input files in it.
 You can use the same SFR input files we've used in previous tutorials for starters (but quickly transition to your own inputs